Colga F.C.: History

 Colga F.C. is a football club from Kilcolgan, Ireland, which was founded in 1996.
 It is a community voluntary organisation run by its members for the benefit of their families and neighbors.
 The club promotes soccer among girls and boys of all ages.

-Colga currently competes in the Galway & District League.

-Colga F.C. was formed in March 1996, and officially opened in June 1996.
+Colga Football Club was formed in March 1996, and officially opened in June 1996.
 It commenced competing in the 1996- 1997 season, and has competed in every season since at various levels.

+By November 2008, the club's men's team were competing in the top division of the Galway & District League.

 The senior women's side entered the Galway & District League in 2011, after merging with Ashe Rovers, and managed to win the title in their debut season.
 The team was able to improve on this result the following season, when they celebrated a league and cup double.
 In 2013, Colga Ladies made it to the final of the FAI Women's Intermediate Cup against Douglas Hall but narrowly lost 1-0.